Chronic stress upsets the happy tum

 Peace on the range

-So how do we go about finding peace on the range in the face of the chronic stresses of daily life that we all face?
+So how do we go about finding peace on the range in the face of the chronic stresses of daily life that we all have to endure?
 Things that seriously would overturn the applecart and upset the happy tum were we not to face them squarely.

 Forest bathing